Prague Experience logoPrague tourist information & travel guide logo

 Easter Market's drinks hut

-Outdoor shopping is so much nicer with a hot mulled wine or cold beer in hand!
+Outdoor shopping is so much nicer with a cup of mulled wine or a cold beer in hand!

 Eco Markets

-And where possible, ingredients are sourced locally: Czech meat is used in the sausages and hamburgers; the hams are from Czech pigs; the beer is exclusively Czech (of course!); and the wine hails from Moravia, including the wine in the svařák.
+Food and drink ingredients are sourced in Czechia: Czech meat is used in the sausages and hamburgers; the hams are from Czech pigs; the beer is exclusively Czech (of course!); and the red wine in the svařák is made from Moravian grapes.

 Easter music on the Old Town Square stage